MCQ Questions Based On Paper1 CBSE UGC NET EXAM JUNE 2008 [Solved]

 (A) There is a linear relationship between the correlated variables.

-(B) It is one of the most valid measure of statistics.
+(B) It is one of the most valid measures of statistics.

 (C) It allows one to determine the degree or strength of the association between two variables.